-The front of this design features Caears’s statement.
-The seer’s reply is on the back accompanied by a gore-covered aureus (gold coin) issued by Brutus in 42 BC.
+Our design features a gore-covered aureus (gold coin) issued by Brutus in 42 BC.
 It depicts a pileus, the traditional freedman's cap (symbolizing the Roman people’s liberation from Caesar’s rule) flanked by two daggers and the legend EID MAR (Eidibus Martiis).

 Your typical 100% cotton t-shirt (except for heather colors, which contain 10% polyester).
 Pre-shrunk to make sure your size is maintained throughout several washes, and a classic fit.